shraddhasinha7777/academic_task_manager/README.md

 ---

 ## Project Overview

-**Academic Task Manager is a desktop-based task management application developed using Python.**
-It is designed to help students and individuals organize academic tasks efficiently, prioritize work intelligently, and reduce decision fatigue.
+Academic Task Manager is a desktop-based task management application developed using the Python programming language.
+The system is designed to assist students and individuals in organizing academic tasks efficiently, managing multiple deadlines, and reducing decision fatigue through intelligent task prioritization.

-**The application uses a rule-based smart priority system to highlight urgent and important tasks, making daily planning easier and more effective.
-Unlike traditional to-do list applications, this system evaluates task urgency and importance to guide users toward the most important work first, improving focus, productivity, and time management.
-This project is developed as a BCA Minor Project to demonstrate practical implementation of Object-Oriented Programming, GUI development, and database management.
-****
+The application uses a rule-based smart priority mechanism that evaluates task urgency along with user-defined priority levels to identify important and time-sensitive tasks.
+Unlike traditional to-do list applications that merely record tasks, this system actively supports decision-making by providing visual indicators, priority scores, and real-time productivity feedback, helping users focus on the most critical tasks first.

+The Academic Task Manager integrates Object-Oriented Programming (OOP) principles, a Tkinter-based graphical user interface, and SQLite-based local data storage to deliver a structured, reliable, and user-friendly desktop application.
+By combining intelligent logic with visual feedback and offline data persistence, the system aims to enhance productivity, focus, and effective time management.

 ---

 ## Key Features